-The voltage reference can be selected from the internal Voltage Reference (VREF) peripheral or the VDD supply voltage.
+The selectable voltage references from the internal Voltage Reference (VREF) peripheral, are VDD supply voltage, or external VREF pin (VREFA).

 A window compare feature is available for monitoring the input signal and can be configured to only trigger an interrupt on user-defined thresholds for under, over, inside, or outside a window, with minimum software intervention required.